tf0rs/forta-address-poisoning-agent/README.md

 ## Supported Chains

 - Ethereum
+- Binance Smart Chain
-- PLACEHOLDER
+- Polygon

 ## Alerts

 - ADDRESS-POISONING
   - Fired when a transaction consists of more than 5 zero-value transferFrom calls, primarily for stablecoins
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "medium"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "suspicious"
-  - Mention any other type of metadata fields included with this alert
+  - Other metadata includes the phishing eoa and contract involved, the length of the transaction logs, and addresses involved

 ## Test Data